How to Create an Internal Knowledge Base: A Complete Guide

 Employee training is not a one-time event.
 It’s a continuous process that helps your employees upskill and stay on top of industry trends.

 An internal knowledge base can provide the right coaching to your employees, helping them flourish in their existing or new roles.
-It creates a positive self-learning environment where teams have access to a variety of learning materials in the form of how-to videos and guides.
+It creates a positive self-learning environment where teams can access various learning materials through how-to videos and guides.

-You don’t have to shell out an exorbitant amount of money to organize training sessions.
-Employees can learn at their own pace in the office or from the comfort of their homes.
-The goal is to instill a learning environment where employees keep honing their skills and widening their knowledge pool.
+You don’t have to shell out excessive money to organize training sessions.
+Employees can learn at their own pace in the office or at home.
+The goal is to instill a learning environment where employees keep honing their skills and widening their implicit knowledge pool.

 Support Employee Onboarding

-Did you know that a strong onboarding process can boost productivity by a whopping 70%?
+Did you know that a robust onboarding process can boost productivity by a whopping 70%?
 Yes, you heard that right!

 An internal knowledge base can support your employee onboarding endeavors by equipping new hires with all the guidance they need to get familiar with their new role.
 It handholds them at every step, helping them sink into your company culture and become meaningful contributors in the initial months of joining.